jmetev1/practice/csharp/README.md

 	**How many properties are in the third district?**

 4. Implement `Property.IsOnStreet()`.
 Delete the `NotImplementedException` that is thrown and provide an implementation for this method that returns `true` if the street name is found in `Address1`.
 The method should do a case insensitive comparison.
 For example, if the `Property.Address1` is _935 GRAVIER ST_ then `Property.IsOnStreet("Gravier")` should return true.
 The method should also trim leading and trailing spaces from the `streetName` parameter.
-The method should throw an exception if `streetName` is null or empty.
+The method should throw an exception if `streetName` is `null` or empty.

 	**How many properties are on Tchoupitoulas Street?**

+#### Bonus Points

+1. Add a test project using your favorite testing framework (hint: [xUnit.net](http://xunit.github.io/) is a nice one).

+2. Add a test case to assert the logic is correct for `Property.IsApartment`.

+3. Add a test case to assert the logic is correct for `Property.IsOnStreet()`.